Ping Pong Fun Facts: Things You (Probably) Didn’t Know About the Sport

 Rather than risk being sued, the generic name became table tennis, with Ping Pong remaining a brand name (similar to the dilemma between he brand name Frisbee and the “flying disc” manufactured by competitors) as well as a popular name to all the game by.

-Eventually, the issue became largely moot save in manufacturing circles, as people basically use the two names interchangeably these days: though ping pong has a bit of a stigma in the hardcore community, who consider the name derogatory somehow.
+Since the both require the same equipment (paddles and reliable ping pong tables) and pretty much uses the same rules, Eventually, the issue became largely moot save in manufacturing circles.
+People basically use the two names interchangeably these days: though ping pong has a bit of a stigma in the hardcore community, who consider the name derogatory somehow.

 No Age Restrictions in Olympic Table Tennis